Process overview

 {% hint style="danger" %}

-Due to **Atlassian** API changes taking effect on March 30, 2026, the current disaster recovery backup and restore functionality will no longer be available. **To ensure continued protection of your Jira data, please switch to the granular backup plan.** Data previously protected with disaster recovery backups can still be restored using the granular restore option.
+Due to **Atlassian** API changes that took effect on March 30, 2026, the disaster recovery backup and restore functionalities are no longer available. **To ensure continued protection of your Jira data, please switch to the granular backup plan.** Data previously protected with disaster recovery backups can still be restored using the disaster recovery or granular recovery option.

 {% endhint %}

-**Granular backup** focuses on individual **Jira** components, such as issues, projects, or attachments, allowing you to restore specific items when needed.
+Granular backup focuses on individual **Jira** components, such as issues (work items), spaces (projects), or attachments.
 In granular backup, each space (project) is handled as an individual task — if an error occurs during execution, only the spaces that were successfully backed up will have a restorable backup available.

 <sub>**\***</sub><sub>Select individual data to protect, along with a short description of the dependencies visible in the interface (includes information about object activity history, which is disabled by default because it may affect backup performance).</sub>